longkidkoolstar/Chess-AI/README.md

 ![Chess AI Demo](demo.gif) <!-- Please replace with an actual demo GIF -->

+> **New Feature**: Chess AI now supports an external window interface that allows you to control the engine from a separate window or tab, providing a cleaner Chess.com experience and more advanced visualization options!

 ## Features ✨

 - **Advanced Move Analysis**: Integrated Stockfish engine evaluates positions in real-time ⚡️